 If you’re already familiar with things to do in New York City, you’ll want to dig deeper into the city that never sleeps with each visit.
 But for those new to NYC, you’d be remiss if you came here and skipped any of these classic must-do experiences.

-For the full experience, take a tour of Liberty Island followed by Ellis Island with Statue Cruises, the only vendor authorized by the NPS to land on the islands.
-If you plan to climb to the Statue pedestal or crown, you have to make advance reservations.
+For the full experience, take a Liberty Island tour followed by Ellis Island with Statue Cruises, the only vendor authorized by the NPS to land on the islands.
+If you plan to climb to the Statue pedestal or crown, you have to make reservations.
 There are 377 steps to the crown and no elevators.

 A final option is a New York Harbor cruise that circles the Statue of Liberty.
 Dinner cruises are popular, offering magnificent nighttime views of the Statue and the Manhattan skyline.

 Getting a ticket to the Broadway show of your choice can be arduous.
 Many of your favorites may already be sold out, but don’t despair.

 If you’ve been lusting after tickets to Hamilton or Harry Potter and the Cursed Child, there may still be a way.
 If you’re creative, you may not even have to pay full price.

 The easiest way to get a ticket to a show on Broadway is to purchase it online months in advance.
 Since this won’t work for everyone, here are some other things to try.
 (The more flexible you are, the better your chances.)

 Grab some same-day discounted show tickets from TDF’s TKTS Booths at 47th and Broadway or 62nd and Broadway – many with deep discounts.
 If you have your heart set on a big show, try a lottery at the theater of choice or TodayTix.